raspberrypi/libcamera/Documentation/guides/introduction.rst

 looking to make use of the libcamera native API an `Application Writers Guide`_ provides a tutorial of the key APIs exposed by libcamera.

-.. _Pipeline Handler Writers Guide: pipeline-handler.html
+.. _Pipeline Handler Writers Guide: pipeline-handler.rst
-.. _Application Writers Guide: application-developer.html
+.. _Application Writers Guide: application-developer.rst

-..
-TODO: Correctly link to the other articles of the guide

 Camera Stack
 ------------